 New to FATMAP?
-Don't worry, we've got you covered with our step-by-step guide on getting started!
+Don't worry, we've got you covered with our video above and our step-by-step guide below on getting started!

 1. First things first - download the FATMAP app, available on both iOS and Android

 - You can also do this on the FATMAP website

 3. Now make your Profile stand out and add your name, photo, bio and website

 - Having an up-to-date profile also makes it easier for your friends to find you and for people to see the awesome routes you've published!

 4. Play around with the app and get used to the layout of the Map, Tracking, Activity and Profile tabs and the different terrain tools and overlays

 5. Next up, either record an adventure with our built-in tracking, or connect a tracker and add some of your recent adventures automatically to your profile